phf/go-queue/README.md

 places before it finally dawns on you that maybe you removed from the wrong list.

-In any case, presumably the Go guys know better what they want their libraries to look like than I do, so for this queue module I simply followed their conventions.
+In any case, presumably the Go folks know better what they want their libraries to look like than I do, so for this queue module I simply followed their conventions.
 I would much prefer to panic in your face when you try to remove or even just access something from an empty queue.
 But since their stuff doesn't panic in similar circumstances, this queue implementation doesn't either.
-It just silently ignores the problem and hands you a nil value instead.
-Now of course you have to keep checking that return value all the time instead of being able to rely on a runtime check.
-Oh well.